SDS-PAGE: Protein was analysed in 12.5% SDS-PAGE/Coomassie Blue staining.

 CHIKUNGUNYA VIRUS E1 ENVELOPE PROTEIN

 Chikungunya Virus E1 Envelope protein (insect cells) has been developed in response to the need for high purity recombinant Chikungunya antigens.
-Protein is produced in insect cells and has greater than 95% purity.
+Protein is produced in insect cells and has

 PRODUCT DETAILS – CHIKUNGUNYA VIRUS E1 ENVELOPE PROTEIN (INSECT CELLS)